 - Drain decontaminating solution from cabinet base into appropriate container and autoclave according to standard procedures.

-- If gaseous decontamination of the cabinet´s interior sections is needed, call the call the biosafety officer, Lee Zacarias, at 404-894-6119.
+- If gaseous decontamination of the cabinet´s interior sections is needed, call the call the biosafety officer at 404-894-6119.

 Biohazard Spills Outside Laminar Flow Biological Safety Cabinets (LFBSC)